ICES High School Study Abroad

 Chilean cuisine is characterized by excellent seafood, beef, fresh fruit and vegetables.
 Empanadas are popular turnover snacks with a variety of fillings.
 Another typical dish is lomo a lo pobre —an enormous slab of beef topped with two fried eggs and buried in fried potatoes.

 The predominant religion in Chile is Roman Catholic.
-The demographics consist of 95% European descent and others as well as 5% native.
+The demographics consist of 95% European descent as well as 5% native.

+All students will be placed in private schools.
 Students will participate in all school activities and mandatory examinations for Chilean students, for periods of one term to one Chilean academic calendar year.
 Public transportation is taken to go to the school and costs approximately $100 per month.
-Uniforms are worn at public and private schools.
+School uniforms are required.

 Host Family Life

 Chilean host families are incredibly warm and welcoming.
 They are all volunteers and do not receive stipends – they are ready to accept you as another member of the family!
 They do expect you to speak with them in Spanish and will help you to learn the basics of everyday language.
 Do not be afraid of making mistakes; the only way to learn a language is to practice, practice, practice.
 Before you realize it, you will be speaking like a native Chilean!
 It is very common that your Host family will live close to extended family.
-Chilean host families bond very quickly and lifetime friendships are formed.
-Placement occur across the country, but may be concentrated within a couple of hours of Santiago, the capital city.
-But even the Easter Island can be an option if requested!
+Chilean host families bond very quickly, and lifetime friendships are formed.
+Placement occurs across the country, but may be concentrated within a couple of hours of Santiago, the capital city.
 Many students visit the nearest city during their weekends.

 Chileans normally eat four times a day.
 Breakfast is light: toasted bread with butter and tea or coffee.
 Lunch is the largest meal of the day, and traditionally two main dishes are served.
 The first course may be a salad and the second dish generally includes beef or chicken, accompanied by vegetables.
 Around 5:00 pm.
 Chileans take “once,” an afternoon tea with bread and jam.
 “Once,” which means “eleven,” is evidently named after the British tea time of 11:00 am.
 Around 8:00 pm most families serve dinner, which is usually a single but substantial dish.